likecoin/likecoin-chain/README.md

 Normally you don't need to build the image by yourself, as the image is already hosted on Docker Hub.

 For building the image, run `./build.sh`.
-This will build and tag the iamge.
+This will build and tag the image.

 ## Setting up a full node